ucgmsim/Velocity-Model/SecondaryInputFiles/SLICE_PARAMETERS_EXTRACTED_README.txt

 To extract slices from a saved model a text file containing parameters is necessary.
 The model must have been generated previously using the GENERATE_VELOCITY_MOD call.

-This text file must be called ‘SliceParametersExtracted.txt’
+This text file must can be of any name, but must be set within the VM input textfile as the variable "EXTRACTED_SLICE_PARAMETERS_TEXTFILE=myParametersFile.txt"

 It is possible to extract one or more slices using the following syntax.